Part of Route 5 in Longmeadow closed due to car crash

-LONGMEADOW, Mass (WWLP) – Part of Route 5 in Longmeadow just before the Longmeadow town line is closed due to a car crash.
+LONGMEADOW, Mass (WWLP) – Part of Route 5 in Longmeadow near the Connecticut line is closed due to a car crash.

+According to Massachusetts State Police, a truck and a mail truck crashed around 11:30 a.m. at Longmeadow Street and South Street.

 Our 22News crew saw a truck involved with debris on the top of the car and all over the road, and the road is closed off with police tape around the area.